 - Rigorous screening ensures quality and reliability

-- Money-back guarantee if the first match doesn’t fit
+- Money-back guarantee if the first match does not fit

 Cons: